Volume 5 - 2020

 Studies in Fungi is an international peer-reviewed journal covering all aspects of mycology.
 It has built a reputation for swift publication of high quality papers related to fungi and fungus-like organisms including lichens, oomycetes and slime molds.
 The Journal publishes papers on a range of topics including fungal taxonomy and phylogeny, domestication, ecology, evolution, genetics, genomics, animal or plant pathology, applied reviews of research advances, research topics, methodology reviews, metabolite production, mycotoxins and post-harvest issues, taxonomic reviews such as monographs, and countrywide reviews.

 Researchers working in the fields of general mycology, medical mycology, animal and plant pathology, biotechnology, biodiversity and agriculture are welcome to submit their work for publication.
 Studies in Fungi is an open access journal.
-All manuscripts will undergo peer review before acceptance.
+All manuscripts will undergo blind peer review before acceptance.
 Studies in Fungi will publish each manuscript as quickly as possible following acceptance by the editors.

 Highlights of publication